UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Kathleen.md

 # request the number of virtual cores
 #$ -pe mpi 160

+# request 2G RAM per virtual core
+#$ -l mem=2G

 # set number of OpenMP threads being used per MPI process
 export OMP_NUM_THREADS=2
 ```

 This job would be using 80 physical cores, using 80 MPI processes each of which would create two threads (on Hyperthreads).

+Note that memory requests are now per virtual core with hyperthreading enabled.
+If you asked for `#$ -l mem=4G`on a node with 80 virtual cores and 192G RAM then
+you are requiring 320G RAM in total which will not fit on that node and so you
+would be given a sparse process layout across more nodes to meet this requirement.

 ```
 # request hyperthreading in this job